 As promised, some thoughts on recent events in Ukraine — and the transformations they have brought about — in The King’s Review:

-Much has been written about Ukraine lately, as commentators continue to offer competing interpretations of the recent complex and gruelling events in this diverse and dynamic Eastern European country.
-Rather than recount the chronology of these events, this piece discusses a new voice that has emerged in the country in response to its current realities, but has not yet received much international recognition.
+Much has been written about Ukraine lately, with commentators continuing to offer competing interpretations of the recent complex and gruelling events in this diverse and dynamic Eastern European country.
+Rather than recount the chronology of these events yet again, this piece discusses a new voice that has emerged within the country in response to its current realities, but has not yet received much international recognition.
 This manifold presence springs from a set of semantic changes to the thesaurus of the nation, which – over the course of several months – has expanded to encompass Russophone Ukrainians.
-In Ukraine’s new semantic landscape, speakers of the Russian language have assumed an important position: one at the forefront of the nation’s response to international discord. [more]
+In Ukraine’s new semantics, the Russian language has assumed an important position: at the forefront of the nation’s response to international discord. [more]

 Again: thank you very much for reading and for following.